pggalaviz/pggalaviz/_posts/2018-07-19-aes-gcm-timed-encryption-with-elixir.md

 This is our first line of defense, if **Token** is not correctly base 64 encoded we can return an error.
-If decoding takes place then we can pattern match against it to split the previoulsy concatenated info.
+If decoding takes place then we can pattern match against it to split the previously concatenated info.
 Remember we changed the `cipher_text` and `cipher_tag` order?
 Well, here's why we did it: the `iv` and the `cipher_tag` have a length of 16 while our message String has an arbitrary and variable length, so in order to pattern match against it the order is important.

-If all goes well we return `{:ok, {iv, cipher_text, cipher_tag}}`, as you can se it reverts the order as we had it previously to base 64 encoding.
+If all goes well we return `{:ok, {iv, cipher_text, cipher_tag}}`, as you can see it reverts the order as we had it previously to base 64 encoding.

 With the decoded payload we can now attempt to decrypt it, lets implement a `block_decrypt/1` function: